korrapati-SaiSree/cs7810-group2/delivarables/key-notions1.md

 ### Accident:

-**Rationale**: An accident is the core event that connects to the other entities (vehicles, drivers, pedestrians, etc ) and attributes (weather, road conditions, location, fatalities).
-It is the main focus in the dataset, and many relationship stems out from it.
+**Rationale**: An accident forms the central event that connects the other entities and attributes of the information - vehicles, drivers, pedestrians, etc, and weather, road conditions, location, fatalities.
+As a matter of fact the core, majority, focus of the data pertains to it and many a relationship emanates from it.

-**Connected Pattern**: Event (from MODL) https://github.com/kastle-lab/modular-ontology-design-library/tree/master/modl/event the event pattern from MODL fits the most, as it allows to treat an accident as an event that involves entities and takes place in specific time and location (spatio-temporal).
+**Connected Pattern**: Event (from MODL) https://github.com/kastle-lab/modular-ontology-design-library/tree/master/modl/event from MODL best fits the event pattern, as it allows taking into consideration an accident as an event involving entities in spatio-temporal terms.

-**Source Datasets:** Accident Table (processed data from FARs)
+**Source Data-sets:** Accident Table (Processed Data from FARs)

 ### Driver:

-**Rationale**: Understanding the driver entity, including attributes such as age, sex, driving history, impairments, distractions, and violations, is essential for identifying and analyzing the causes and contributing factors of road accidents.
-These characteristics provide crucial insights into driver behavior and their impact on accident outcomes.
+**Rationale:** In the analysis of road accidents, identification of the driver entity is made by characteristics like age, sex, driving history, impairments, distractions, and violations.
+The identified characteristics develop an important part in gaining insight into the behaviour of drivers and the areas where their actions affect the outcomes of an accident.

 **Connected Pattern**:
 Agent-role (from MODL) https://github.com/kastle-lab/modular-ontology-design-library/blob/master/modl/agent-role/agent-role-pattern.pdf